By Andrew Innes

 To: All instructors.

 Re: Health and Safety.

-Due to the foul emanation surrounding the teachers` room, maintenance work will be carried out to ascertain the source forthwith.
-The current situation is not conducive to the maintenance of standards of health, hygiene and safety for staff and students alike, and anyone found to be responsible with be dealt with accordingly.
+Maintenance work will be carried out to ascertain the source of the foul emanation in the teachers’ room.
+The current situation is not conducive to maintaining standards of health or hygiene and safety for staff and students alike.
+Anyone found to be responsible will be dealt with accordingly.

-Should you require further clarity, please contact (redacted) or myself.
+Should you require further clarity, please contact the assistant manager or myself.